walisc/WPooW/docs/Elements-RichTextArea.md

  * @param $id
  * @param string $label - the label of the element
  * @param array $permissions - View, edit, read rights of the elemenet.
-                               See wpOOWPermissions in the Overview section.
+                               See WPooWPermissions in the Overview section.
  *
 **/